GrammarViz2/grammarviz2_site/src/morea/motif/experience-m1.md

 ## Recurrent patterns discovery with GrammarViz 2.0

 ### 1. Introduction
-Here we discuss two use-cases which show GrammarViz GUI utility in variable length time series patterns finding and which support claims about our grammar-driven algorithm ability to discover such features.
+We discuss two use-cases which show GrammarViz GUI utility in variable length time series pattern discovery.

 ### 2. Dataset used
-Here we discuss the datasets used in the demo.
+Two datasets are used in this demo:

 #### 2.1.
 Winding dataset
 According to the [original dataset source](ftp://ftp.esat.kuleuven.ac.be/pub/SISTA/data/process_industry/winding.txt) this [dataset](https://jmotif.googlecode.com/svn/trunk/data/demo/winding.dat.gz) is a snapshot of data collected from industrial winding process whose column #2 corresponds to traction reel angular speed: